Volkswagen Golf GTI review

 Safety

-The Mk6 GTI came with front and side airbags, a driver’s side knee airbag, and front and rear curtain airbags.
-Side airbags for rear passengers can be chosen as an option.
+The Mk6 GTI’s standard equipment includes front and side airbags, a driver’s side knee airbag, and front and rear curtain airbags.
+Side airbags for rear passengers could be chosen as an option.
 Electronic stability control is also standard.
 Like its predecessor it was awarded a five-star rating by Euro NCAP for adult occupant safety along with four stars for child safety.
 It was also given five stars under the new Euro NCAP crash rating scheme.

 Introduced in 2009, the revised overall rating covered not only adult occupant safety but included child and pedestrian safety along with a rear impact whiplash test.